 Fabrinet is committed to being a good corporate citizen in the communities in which we work and live.
 We maintain the highest ethical, safety, and environmental standards, and encourage our employees to assist us in meeting these standards.
 In fiscal 2020, we continued our efforts on responsible environmental, social and governance ("ESG") practices and policies.
 Because good corporate citizenship is essential to our success, we are committed to operating with integrity, contributing to the local communities surrounding our facilities, promoting diversity and inclusion in the workplace, developing our employees, and protecting the environment.
-The Board provides oversight on these ESG efforts and is committed to our policy to operate as a good corporate citizen, as it believes an integrated approach to our strategy, corporate business governance, and corporate citizenship creates long-term value for shareholders.
-For further information on the practices policies please listed below. and visit https://fabrinet.com/about/sustainability.
+The Board provides oversight on these ESG efforts and is committed to our policy to operate as a good corporate citizen, as it believes an integrated approach to our business strategy, corporate governance, and corporate citizenship creates long-term value for shareholders.
+For further information on the practices and policies listed below, please visit https://fabrinet.com/about/sustainability.